digidigital/quakejs-installer/README.md

 - Only files with the extension *.sh* will be treated as scripts.

 ### How to add mods
 You need to write a script in order to install mods.
 Just use the examples in the *userscripts* folder as templates.
+Don't forget to set *userscipts=1* in *installerconfig.cfg*

 The basic steps are:
 * (optional) Download mod